mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

 𝐅ₘₐₓ = system.branch.flow.longTerm
 ```

-By default, the rating constraints are associated with the apparent power flow (`type = 1`) at the "from" and "to" bus ends of each branch.
+By default, the rating constraints are associated with the apparent power flow (`type = 1`) at the from-bus and to-bus ends of each branch.
 These constraints are defined using the following equations:
 ```math
 \begin{aligned}
     h_{ij}(\mathbf {V}, \bm{\Theta}) = \sqrt{  A_{ij} V_i^4 + B_{ij} V_i^2 V_j^2 - 2 V_i^3 V_j [C_{ij} \cos(\theta_{ij} - \phi_{ij}) + D_{ij} \sin(\theta_{ij} - \phi_{ij})] } \\